Cartoon Preparation

 Double Click on the following pictures to enlarge them.

-Draw a square/rectangle/whatever shape the window will be, to the exact measurements that you want the finished panel to be.
-Do this on a piece of paper that is at least 4 inches wider and longer than the finished panel size.
+finished panel to be.
+Do this on a piece of paper that is at least 4 inches wider and 4 inches longer

 Determine what size lead came or zinc you will be using around the outside edges.
-The size
+The size is totally up

-is totally up to you.
+to you.
 Use whatever size you think will look the best with your design.
-One
+One word of advise though.
+Use

-frame.
+a flat face lead rather than a round face lead if you will be installing the panel in any kind of a frame.
 The beading for the frame will lay much better on lead with a flat face.
 Also, use

 H came, not U came so you can trim the lead, if needed, for a good fit in the frame.

-One other consideration is whether you want a border of lead showing around your window,
+One other consideration is whether you want a border of lead showing around your window, or if you want

-or if you want the border lead covered up with the wood beading.
-The size of your border
+the border lead covered up with the wood beading.
+The size of your border lead will be determined by this

-lead will be determined by this decision.
-Measure the width of the beading then choose a border lead that is narrower if you want it covered up, or wider if you want it showing.
+decision.
+Measure the width of the beading then choose a border lead that no wider than the beading if

 Take a piece of the lead or zinc and cut away a small portion so that you can see the heart.
-Lay it along the outside edges of the cartoon and precisely mark where the
+Lay it

-line up the marks and draw a straight line from top to bottom and side to side.
+bottom and side to side.
 These are the lines your glass will be cut to/end at.

 Now you can draw your pattern in the remaining empty space of the cartoon.
 I'm not going